-- Couples where either partner has spina bifida or a family history of NTDs, or that have had a previously affected pregnancy; women who have diabetes: - women who have conditions that affect absorption, i.e. coeliac disease: - women taking certain anti-seizure medication for epilepsy; - and women that are very overweight (BMI 25+) or obese (BMI 30+). - The higher 5mg dose of folic acid may only be available from your doctor on prescription.
+- women who have conditions that affect absorption, i.e. coeliac disease; - women taking certain anti-seizure medication for epilepsy; - and women that are very overweight (BMI 25+) or obese (BMI 30+).

+The higher 5mg dose of folic acid may only be available from your doctor on prescription.

-Women of certain ethnic backgrounds are also shown to have an increased risk of NTD, including women of Celtic, Northern Chinese, Cree, Hispanic, and Sikh heritage.
+acid can help to reduce the Women of certain ethnic backgrounds are also shown defects by up to have an increased risk of NTD, including women of Celtic, Northern Chinese, Cree, Hispanic, and Sikh heritage.
 The exact reason for this increased risk is unknown, but is thought to be a combination of genetic and cultural dietary factors.